RuanGeldenhuys/DataScience871-project/README.md

 The purpose of this project is to use survey data in order to determine which factors are important predictors of whether individuals would be willing to upgrade their internet packages.
-All code and functions are stored under the “code” folder.
+All code and functions are stored under the ‘code’ folder.
 This readme is solely for visualization of data and results.
+The formal pdf can be found in ‘bin/DataScienceProject_RuanGeldenhuys.pdf’.

 ## Data loading and cleaning